VA Aid and Attendance Benefits: Everything Caregivers Need to Know

 4. Medical expenses: The benefit can be used to pay for medical expenses such as prescriptions, medical equipment, and transportation to medical appointments.

-5. Home modifications: The benefit can be used to pay for modifications to the home, such as the installation of wheelchair ramps or grab bars, to make the home more safe and accessible.
+5. Home modifications: The benefit can be used to pay for home modifications, such as the installation of wheelchair ramps or grab bars, to make the home more safe and accessible.

 6. Other expenses: The benefit can be used to pay for additional costs associated with caring for eligible veterans or their surviving spouses, such as housekeeping, meal delivery, or respite care.